 Residential Programs for Troubled Youth Inspire Change in Arizona Teens Using Experiential Therapies.

 In the adolescent stage of development, teens learn more by doing than talking about it.
-This is especially true for those in residential programs for troubled youth.
+This is especially true for those in residential programs for troubled youth from Arizona.
 Experiential therapy is a blanket term referring to a variety of engaging activities and interventions used to help personal growth and development.

 Why is Experiential Therapy important?